 Tower

-The tower, which is situated on the south side of the corner created by the transept and choir, is the only part of the exterior that is not in the Gothic style.
-This is the result of a fire in 1679 that was caused by a lighting strike.
-At that time the Gothic style had gone out of fashion so the new tower was built in the then-fashionable Baroque style.
+The tower, which hugs the south side of the corner created by the transept and choir, is the only part of the exterior that is not in the Gothic style.
+This is the result of a fire in 1679 caused by a lightning strike on the tower.
+By that time the Gothic style had gone out of fashion so the new tower was built in the then-fashionable Baroque style.
 The square base of the tower is the only part that is still Gothic.
 On this base sits an octagonal spire crowned with a cupola, very similar in appearance to the spire of the St. Borromeo Church nearby.

 Portals

-The church features three ornamental portals, each featuring a completely different architectural style.
+The church can be accessed through three ornamental portals, each featuring a completely different architectural style.

 The main portal, on the west facade, can be accessed from the Nossestraat.
 This one was renovated in the nineteenth century but more or less follows the original design in the Gothic style.
 It features two large doorways separated by a trumeau, on which you can see an empty niche for a long lost statue.